 Blofield moved out of number 98 in 1834, and the Bults moved in.
 A nonconformist, freeman of the City of London, 33 years old and ten years married, Samuel brought with him his wife Sarah, a five-year-old son called Samuel and a daughter Hannah, not yet one year old.
 By 1837 he had let number 96 to James Dear, a linen merchant, and his wife Mary, and the two families stayed put into the 1860s.
 Samuel died in 1862; the following year Hannah married Walter Samuel Partridge, a shipbroker, of North Hill Highgate; Sarah died in 1867, and Partridge immediately put both houses up for sale.
 The advertisement informs us that number 96 was “let to James Dear, Esq., who has been many years in occupation, at the exceedingly low rent of 60l, per annum.”
 Neither house seems to have sold.
 Number 98, now called Chestnut Lodge in the directories, went to Walter Carter, a builder, in 1878, and we have found no trace of number 96 ever being sold.
 In the 1891 census Catherine Dear, widow of independent means, lived there, and the house was identified as Blowfield.
 By 1903 however the house name had been suppressed, and she was occupying number 44 Hornsey Lane.

-Alpha Villas (now numbers 82-88 Archway Road – see the 1870 Ordnance Survey map below) were the first new building started, if not the first finished, in the Conservation Area.
+Alpha Villas (now numbers 80-88 Archway Road – see the 1870 Ordnance Survey map below) were the next new building started, if not the first finished, in the Conservation Area.
 The Highgate Archway Company bought from the Caustons the lease on one acre and one rood of the land just by the four-mile stone, and in 1848 they mortgaged it to the Colson family, who were involved in collecting the tolls.
-At least one of the six houses was partly finished the same year, when the Colsons were declared bankrupt.
-Number 2 Alpha Villas was certainly standing in 1854, and number 6 in 1855.
-There was an auction the following summer, and two of the properties did not sell.
+At least one of the six houses was partly finished the same year, when the Colsons found themselves bankrupt.
+Not much happened for three years: in 1851 the London Express offered for sale “Leasehold residence in the Archway-road, Highgate, let for 60l., with three unfinished houses adjoining, and the foundations of two other houses, the whole held for 999 years from 1840 at 25l.”
+Assuming that the standing house was number 1 Alpha Villas, then number 2 was certainly standing in 1854, and number 6 was advertised still unfinished in 1856.

 Notice - Two Houses - Archway-road, Upper Holloway.
 MR. MURRELL begs to inform the public, that the TWO RESIDENCES, Alpha Villas, Archway-road, Upper Holloway, not being disposed of at the late Auction, he is instructed by the Mortgagee to effect an immediate SALE, by Private Contract: the price is, therefore, only £400 each.
 The next house was sold for £750, and the next door but one lets at £60 per annum. - Auction and estate offices, 1, Walbrook, City.